Plays: Left-Handed, Two Handed Backhand

 Dellacqua enjoyed enormous success on the women’s doubles tour.
-She made the 2008 French Open final with Francesca Schiavone, and was a finalist with fellow Australian Ash Barty at the Australian Open, Wimbledon and US Open, all in 2013.
+She made the 2008 French Open final with Francesca Schiavone, and was a finalist with close friend and now world No.1 Ash Barty at the Australian Open, Wimbledon and US Open, all in 2013.

-Dellacqua has since become a respected commentator and is passionate about growing and developing the game in Australia.
+Dellacqua is now a respected commentator and is passionate about growing and developing the game in Australia through mentoring and coaching.